 I want off this damn treadmill.
 Where do I start?

 Start here.
-Get the weekly Inspo straight to your in-box, and watch for our 5-Day Challenge coming later this year.
-I also want you to start walking – but, like, not on the metaphorical treadmill.
+Get the weekly Inspo straight to your in-box, and start walking – but, like, not on the metaphorical treadmill.
 Get outside at least three times/week, and walk for an hour.
 Anywhere… in your hood.
 At the local park.
-Drive to the Tree Farm.
 Just put one foot in front of another for one hour, three times this week.
 And message me to let me know how that’s gone.
 I know you’ll have to shift some responsibility to others.
 I know your time is at a premium.
 It’ll feel foreign at first.
 But you need this.

 Why did you leave your career as a financial advisor?